EmmanuelMoshood/BMO-deployment/README.md

 Network Security: Security groups are configured to restrict traffic, allowing only necessary communication between the tiers.
 Access Control: IAM roles and policies are used to grant appropriate permissions to EC2 instances and services.

+## Implementation Steps:
+### Prerequisite installations on my local machine
+- VS Code
+- AWS CLI
+- Terraform install

+### IAM user
+- Following the Principle of least privilege I created a user on my AWS account which was used to configure my profile for Terraform to work with.

+### Write Terraform files
+- Then I began to write the infrastructure using best practices while writing code.
+Here are some:
+  - store state files on remote location